 Articulate how their integrated theological understandings are applicable to practical workplace and ministry scenarios.

 Engage in a specific topic of research that is culminative, self-directed, peer-engaged and integrative, enabling the construction of an essay which demonstrates high levels of cross-discipline academic practice, integrative insight and pastoral application.

-May only be taken in the final two semesters of the Master of Theological Studies and Master of Arts (Theology) degrees
+May only be taken in the final two semesters of the Master of Theological Studies and Master of Theology (Coursework) degrees